Nash Equilibrium and Learning Dynamics in Three-Player Matching $m$-Action Games: Nash Equilibrium

-We now interpret these properties of the Nash equilibria. {\bf (Neutral equilibrium)} The games with $\alpha=\gamma=0$ are classified as a zero-sum game which satisfies monotonicity.
-Thus, no three-body effect works, and a continuous region can be equilibrium. {\bf (Pure-strategy equilibria)} The games with $\alpha>0$ have a positive three-body effect, where positive payoffs are generated when three players interact.
+We now interpret these properties of the Nash equilibria. {\bf (Neutral equilibrium)} First, the game parameters of $\alpha$ and $\gamma$ represent interactions among three players (see Sec.~\ref{sec_Experimental} and Sec.~\ref{sec_Three} for details of $\alpha$ and $\gamma$, respectively).
+The games with $\alpha=\gamma=0$ are classified as a zero-sum game that satisfies monotonicity.
+Thus, no three-player interaction works, and a continuous region can be equilibrium. {\bf (Pure-strategy equilibria)} The games with $\alpha>0$ have a positive three-player interaction, where positive payoffs are generated when three players interact.
 In such games, the players are motivated to synchronize their actions.
-Thus, the states in which the three players perfectly synchronize their action choices, i.e., the pure-strategy equilibria, can be equilibrium. {\bf (Uniform-choice equilibrium)} When the other two players take all actions at perfectly random, i.e., use $\bs{1}/m$, all the actions are equivalent for a player.
+Thus, the states in which the three players perfectly synchronize their action choices, i.e., the pure-strategy equilibria, can be an equilibrium. {\bf (Uniform-choice equilibrium)} When the other two players take all actions at perfectly random, i.e., use $\bs{1}/m$, all the actions are equivalent for a player.
 Thus, the uniform-choice equilibrium $\bs{x}^*=\bs{y}^*=\bs{z}^*=\set_{\rm U}(m)$ is always the Nash equilibrium independent of $\alpha$.